neiromaster/reposter/README.md

 ## Description

-`Reposter` is an automated tool for synchronizing and reposting content between VK.com and Telegram social networks.
-The application periodically checks for new posts in specified VK sources, processes them (including downloading media files using yt-dlp), and publishes them to target Telegram channels.
+`Reposter` is an automated tool for synchronizing and reposting content between VK.com, Telegram and Boosty social networks.
+The application periodically checks for new posts in specified VK sources, processes them (including downloading media files using yt-dlp), and publishes them to target Telegram channels or Boosty blogs.
 Flexible configuration of reposting rules and download parameters is supported.

 ## Features

 * **Automated Monitoring:** Periodic checking for new posts in VK (from group walls or VK Donut).
-* **Flexible Reposting Rules:** Configuration of bindings between VK sources and target Telegram channels.
+* **Flexible Reposting Rules:** Configuration of bindings between VK sources and target Telegram channels or Boosty blogs.
 * **Media Processing:** Downloading videos and audio from various platforms (via yt-dlp) and their subsequent publication.
 * **Telegram Support:** Sending text messages, photos, videos, audio, and documents to Telegram channels.
+* **Boosty Support:** Publishing posts with videos and text to Boosty blogs.
 * **Session Management:** Using Pyrogram session files for Telegram to maintain authorization.
 * **Configurable Parameters:** All key application parameters are set via the `config.yaml` file.